SEMAFORInformatik/femagtools/docs/index.rst

 * run Femag with a FSL file anywhere: locally (single and multi-core), remote (ZMQ), HT Condor, Cloud (Amazon AWS, Google Cloud)
-* read BCH/BATCH, I7/ISA7, PLT files
+* read BCH/BATCH, I7/ISA7, PLT, ERG files
 * read and write MCV files (magnetizing curves)
 * create FSL files from model and calculation templates and/or user specific FSL or from DXF
 * create a variety of plots
 * calculate machine characteristics by using analytic machine models
 * execute parameter studies and multi-objective optimization

-The package is hosted on github: <https://github.com/SEMAFORInformatik/femagtools/>`_.
+The package is hosted on github: <https://github.com/SEMAFORInformatik/femagtools/>`.
 Contributions are highly welcome.

 Installation